tobyhodges/fair-research-software/episodes/07-code-structure.md

 ::::::::::::::::::::::::::::::::::::: objectives
 After completing this episode, participants should be able to:

-- Structure code that is modular and split into small, reusable functions.
+- Structure code into smaller, reusable components with a single responsibility/functionality.
 - Use the common code pattern for creating software that can read input from command line
-- Follow best practices in structuring code and organising software/research project directories for improved readability, accessibility and reproducibility.
+- Follow best practices for organising software/research project directories for improved readability, accessibility and reproducibility.

 ::::::::::::::::::::::::::::::::::::::::::::::::